Week A

 Each student can source information accessible to them and use different sources to broaden their reading

-Each student writes their own mind map to fuse as a structured for an essay question
+Each student writes their own mind map to fuse as a structure for an essay question

 Each student can create their own online mind map and share instantly with the rest of the class to learn collaboratively, and teachers can monitor these in real-time, giving instant feedback